kensanata/mastodon-archive/README.md

 # Generating a text file

-Assuming you already made a backup of your toots:
+Assuming you already made a archive of your toots:

 ```
 $ mastodon_backup text kensanata@dice.camp